zorp-corp/sword/docs/split-stack.md

 The new allocation pointer is set to be equal to the parent frame's stack pointer.

-The relative position of the stack and allocation pointers determines whether a stack frame is called west or east.
-If the stack pointer is west of the allocation pointer, the polarity is west.
-If the stack pointer is east of the allocation pointer, the polarity is east.
+The relative position of the frame and allocation pointers determines whether a stack frame is called west or east.
+If the frame pointer is west of the allocation pointer, the polarity is west.
+If the frame pointer is east of the allocation pointer, the polarity is east.
 Thus, by the process outlined about, we see that when the current stack frame has a west polarity, the following one will always have an east polarity, and vice versa.